tantic/redmine_asap_theme/README.md

 # Redmine asap theme

-This plugin try to propose a new UX/UI for Redmine and try new tools like stimulus and Tailwindcss (one day Hotwire :smiley:).
+This plugin try to propose a new UX/UI for Redmine and try new tools like stimulus/turbo and Tailwindcss (one day Hotwire :smiley:).

 Status : in development and for fun not a real plugin for now.